ryanbradshawcodes/My-Website/content/_index.md

 ---
 heading: "Hello, I'm Ryan"
-subheading: "A third year Computer Systems Engineer at the University of Warwick."
+subheading: "A graduate Computer Systems Engineer from the University of Warwick."
 ---